section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 **Solution**

-We can approximate the value of π using the following Monte Carlo procedure:
+The following Monte Carlo approach can be used to approximate the value of π:

 1. Draw the square over *[−1, 1]²*.